uadmin/uadmin/docs/_build/html/_sources/system_reference.rst.txt

 |

 Well done!
-You know now how to set the group permission to the user group, changing the access in the model and deleting the group permission.
+Now you know how to set the group permission to the user group, changing the access in the model and deleting the group permission.

 Language
 --------